 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly communicates specific capabilities (3 output formats, change categorization, language conversion), provides rich natural trigger terms, and explicitly states when to use it.
-It uses proper third-person voice throughout and carves out a distinct niche that would be easy to differentiate from other skills.
+It uses proper third-person voice throughout and occupies a distinct niche that would be easy to differentiate from other skills.

 | Dimension | Reasoning | Score |